Children in Need 2021: When to watch, who are your hosts, and how to get involved

 When is Children in Need 2021?
-Children in Need Drumathon, hosts, and when to watch
+Children in Need Surprise Squad, hosts, and where to buy Pudsey ears

 The biggest charity event of the year is just around the corner.